K8s primer - Part II

 </html>

-We are able to deploy a toy application and make it accessible to the outside world (using minikube, though!).
-But there are many other topics we haven’t covered yet such as:
+We’re now able to deploy an application and make it accessible to the outside world (using minikube, though).
+But there are many other topics we haven’t covered yet, such as:

-Hopefully, with the fundamentals covered in this primer, you should have a mental model of where the remaining pieces of the K8s puzzle fit.
+Hopefully, with the fundamentals covered in this primer, you now have a mental model of where the remaining pieces of the K8s puzzle fit.

 The official K8s documentation is good, but it’s extensive and dense.
 It contains a lot of information you may not need right away, and while the sections are linked together, they do not tell a unified story to follow.
-I link here two books which I believe are great if you want to get an overview of K8s while understanding the theory behind and keeping it practical:
+Here are two books I recommend if you want a solid overview of Kubernetes, covering both the theory and practical aspects: